 Phase II: 10.03.2016 – 30.06.2019

 Budget UTU: 800 000€

-Shipping companies need to utilize the wider concept of sustainability in order to communicate a change in the way they are thinking.
-To achieve this, the shipyard as a system integrator and its subcontracting network have to cover larger part of the value chain with sustainability and transparency.
-In this project we study the possibilities of enlarging the scope of sustainability from ships operations to the whole life cycle and how this wider approach can be communicated efficiently to the customer.
+Shipping companies need to utilize the broader concept of sustainability in order to communicate a change in the way they are thinking.
+To achieve this, the shipyard as a system integrator and its subcontracting network have to cover a more significant part of the value chain with sustainability and transparency.
+In this project, we study the possibilities of enlarging the scope of sustainability from ships operations to the whole life cycle and how this broader approach can be communicated efficiently to the customer.

-The research project is conducted in two phases.
-Phase I, linked with a parallel project by Meyer Turku Oy, focused in identifying relevant sustainability indicators, their transfer and utilization.
-The main result of the Phase I was validation of sustainability’s business value in the shipbuilding network and, ultimately, for the cruising business.
-In Phase II, the research scope widens, exploring more methods and solutions for data transferring.
-Utilization of the transferred sustainability data is covered by creating and testing various pilot applications.
-Phase II promotes dialogue around the utilization of sustainability arguments and data for increased economic resilience of the shipbuilding network.
-For making sustainability issues transparent and widely utilizable, a pilot platform for sustainability data is created.
-Phase II also includes quantification of the data with sustainability modeling as well as exploring the new business possibilities provided by the open sustainability data.
+The research project was conducted in two phases.
+Phase I, linked with a parallel project by Meyer Turku Oy, focused on identifying relevant sustainability indicators, their transfer, and utilization.
+The main result of the Phase I was the validation of sustainability’s business value in the shipbuilding network and, ultimately, for the cruising business.
+In Phase II, the research scope widened, explored more methods and solutions for data transfer.
+Utilization of the transferred sustainability data was covered by creating and testing various pilot applications.
+Phase II promoted dialogue around the utilization of sustainability arguments and data for increased economic resilience of the shipbuilding network.
+For making sustainability issues transparent and widely utilizable, a pilot platform for sustainability data was created.
+Phase II also included quantification of the data with sustainability modeling as well as exploring the new business possibilities provided by the open-sustainability data.

 - Department of Future Technologies (DFT)

 - VTT Technical Research Centre of Finland Ltd

 Industry and Supporting Partners

 - DNV GL Business Assurance Finland Oy

 - Meyer Turku Oy